Regucalcin ameliorates doxorubicin-induced cytotoxicity in Cos-7 kidney cells and translocates from the nucleus to the mitochondria.

 MetadataShow full item record

-AbstractDoxorubicin (DOX) is a potent anti-cancer drug, which can have unwanted side-effects such as cardiac and kidney toxicity.
+AbstractDoxorubicin (DOX) is a potent anticancer drug, which can have unwanted side-effects such as cardiac and kidney toxicity.
 A detailed investigation was undertaken of the acute cytotoxic mechanisms of DOX on kidney cells, using Cos-7 cells as kidney cell model.
-Cos-7 cells were exposed to DOX for a period of 24 hours over a range of concentrations and the LC50 was determined to be 7µM.
+Cos-7 cells were exposed to DOX for a period of 24 h over a range of concentrations, and the LC50 was determined to be 7 µM.
 Further investigations showed that cell death was mainly via apoptosis involving Ca2+ and caspase 9, in addition to autophagy.
 Regucalcin (RGN), a cytoprotective protein found mainly in liver and kidney tissues, was overexpressed in Cos-7 cells and shown to protect against DOX-induced cell death.
 Subcellular localization studies in Cos-7 cells showed RGN to be strongly correlated with the nucleus.
-However, upon treatment with DOX for 4 hours, which induced membrane blebbing in some cells, the localization appeared to be correlated more with the mitochondria in these cells.
-It is yet to be determined whether this translocation is part of the cytoprotective mechanism or a consequence of chemically-induced cell stress.
+However, upon treatment with DOX for 4 h, which induced membrane blebbing in some cells, the localization appeared to be correlated more with the mitochondria in these cells.
+It is yet to be determined whether this translocation is part of the cytoprotective mechanism or a consequence of chemically induced cell stress.